particle-iot/docs/src/content/start.md

 ### Put Code on Your Core

-To control the tiny blue LED on the board, tap D7 then *digitalWrite* in the popup.
-Now when you tap the D7 circle the blue LED should turn off or on!

-### Step 5: Write Apps with Spark Build

 ![Spark Build]({{assets}}/images/ide.png)

 Now let's control the blue LED using code instead of Tinker.
 If you [click here](http://spark.io/build) or on Build on the main page, you'll be in the IDE- where we can write code and upload it to the Core.
 Log in with the same email and password you used to sign up in the app, and we're off!